yh2575/Product-Hunt-Recommender/README.md

 # Motivation
 producthunt.com is a tech product newsfeed website.
 It currently shows all the users the same content.
 I want to build a recommendation system to include users' preferences, something like Pandora's recommenders.
-This will improve user experince and might help improve customer churn.
+This is to aim improving user experince and helping reduce customer churn.

 # Background Knowledge
 ## Product-Hunt-Recommender